 Because more people want a Section 8 application form and also apply for public and subsidized housing than there are apartments available, the law may require or permit different housing programs to give certain people priority or preference over others.
 What preferences are required or permitted depends on whether the housing receives federal or state funding.
 When you are applying for housing, it is very important to know what the priorities are for that particular program, housing authority, and/or owner.
 If you fit into a priority, you could improve your chance of getting housing.
 For more about this, see Who Has Priority.
 In general, waiting lists for public housing are shorter than for vouchers.
 Many waiting lists are long and some are closed.
 But many housing authorities will accept applications for public housing all year long.
 The centralized Section 8 waiting list operated by MassNAHRO and the waiting lists at the regional nonprofit housing agencies are open indefinitely.
 For more information about waiting lists, see How Waiting Lists Work.

 How does a Section 8 waiting list work after you complete a Section 8 application?During the Section 8 application process the PHA collects information from the family about their income, assets, and composition.
 This information will be verified with other local agencies, employers and banks, and is used to determine program eligibility and the amount of the housing assistance payment.
 Please see Income Verification Info for important information about HUD's new income verification system.
 If it is determined that the family is eligible they will be placed onto the waiting list.
 When they are reached on the waiting list the PHA will contact the family to issue them a voucher.
 The voucher issued will specify what size unit the family is eligible for (based on family size and composition).
 The Section 8 program places the choice of housing in the hands of the family.
 Voucher holders are responsible for finding their own units and negotiating agreements with the landlord over the lease terms.
 Once a unit is found it is inspected by the housing authority to verify it meets standards of health and safety and the rent requested is reasonable.
 If the unit is acceptable, the family will be able to move in.
 The family is required to pay 30% of its adjusted gross income for rent and utilities (see Utility Allowances), and the PHA pays the difference between this amount and the actual amount charged for rent directly to the Section 8 landlord.
 If the rent charged is greater than the published payment standard (see Payment Standards) the family will be required to pay the additional amount, as long as the family’s payment does not exceed 40% of adjusted gross income.
 Once the PHA has approved the unit, the family and the landlord will sign a lease.
 At the same time, the landlord and the housing authority will sign a housing assistance payments contract which will run for the same term as the lease.
 This means that everyone - landlord, tenant, and Housing Authority - has obligations and responsibilities under the program.
-The Section 8 application program is designed to allow families to move without the loss of housing assistance.
+The HUD application online program is designed to allow families to move without the loss of housing assistance.
 Moves are permissible as long as the family notifies the PHA ahead of time, terminates its existing lease within the lease provisions, and finds acceptable alternate housing.
 If you are an existing voucher-holder and are interested in moving, see Portability or contact your worker for more information and to verify procedures.

 When a family selects a housing unit and the unit and lease have been approved by PHA, the family will sign a lease for at least one year.
 The tenant may be required to pay a security deposit to the landlord.
 Once settled into the unit, the family is expected to comply with the lease and program requirements, to pay its share of the rent on time, to maintain the unit in good condition, and to notify the housing authority of any changes in income or family composition.